 We love this window wall and think it’s going to be money.

-White oak is a great, timless, beautiful material.
-Here, the ceiling material had been milled and ready for delivery to the jobsite.
-For this project, we were also able to utilize extra materials for the mirror accent wall in the Powder Room (see finish photos).
+White oak is a great, timeless, beautiful material.
+Here below, the ceiling material is stacked on-site after milling and delivery.
+We were also able to utilize extra materials for the mirror accent wall in the Powder Room (see finish photos).